 I act.
 I was the tiny Scottish man in the commercial for Kellogg's Nutri-Grain Mini Granola Bites.
 But that’s just a "character."
 In reality I'm not Scottish.
 Not that quite that small, either.
 I was also the voice of the claymation Dan The Chameleon in a commercial for Hubba Bubba Max.

 I did some talk radio hosting and I loved talking to the public.
-These days I'm doing the occasional story telling appearance on CBC Radio, and I'm talking about my life on popular morning show.
+These days I'm doing the occasional story telling appearance on CBC Radio, and I'm talking about my life on a popular world-wide morning radio show.
 I love entertaining and informing the public.

 I was on a recent episode of a reality dating show, and everyone I meet - from a teller at the bank to the security guard at my condo - tells me that (spoiler alert!) the girl should have picked me.
 So that's kind of like an endorsement for dating me, right?